AleksKlomp/ChatGPT-AutoHotkey-Utility-Offline/README.md

 ![GIF](https://github.com/AleksKlomp/ChatGPT-AutoHotkey-Utility-Offline/assets/144496933/8f02fe29-ebbe-49a8-9f3e-0c0fb23b18bf)

+## Added features
+- No internet connection required (just start a local HTTP server in LM Studio)
+- Use any LLM
+- Copy response text automatically into the Clipboard
+- Paste response text automatically into the edit field of any program

 ## How to use

 1. Install [AutoHotkey v2](https://www.autohotkey.com/).
 Note that this script will not work on earlier versions of AutoHotkey.